Analysis | Why Hong Kong’s Still Protesting and Where It May Go: QuickTake

 6. What does Hong Kong’s government say?

 First off, that the bill is needed to prevent Hong Kong from becoming a haven for criminals, and that it has been amended to protect human rights and ensure suspects aren’t extradited for political offenses.
-More broadly, Lam has warned that the city was headed toward “an abyss” as the protests become more disruptive to people’s livelihoods -- including forcing the cancellation of hundreds of flights after black-clad demonstrators swarmed the main airport terminal.
-She has refused to resign and said police were using “the lowest level of force.”
+More broadly, Lam has warned that the city was headed toward “an abyss” as the protests become more disruptive -- including closing subway stations and forcing the cancellation of hundreds of flights after black-clad demonstrators swarmed the main airport terminal.
 On Aug.
 20, she promised to start a platform for dialogue with the government’s critics.

 7. Have the protests affected business?